BDC Hamburger Icon

 Did You Know?Did you know

 It’s not just your customers who will praise your social responsibility; your employees will as well.
-Millennials, who are currently the largest generation in today’s workforce, care very much about social responsibility and often factor it in when choosing where to work.
+Millennials, who are the largest generation in the workforce, care very much about social responsibility and often factor it in when choosing where to work.

 A global survey from the IBM Institute for Business Value found that 71 percent of employees and employment seekers want to work for environmentally sustainable companies.
 Nearly half of those surveyed would accept a lower salary to work for an environmentally and socially responsible organization.

 How can your company apply this strategy?
 All businesses, regardless of their size, can benefit from targeted charitable marketing.
 First, make storytelling a central part of your charitable marketing efforts.
-Use your website, social media platforms and email newsletters to showcase the stories of your company and founder.
-Additionally, you can tell your customers’ stories through testimonials and case studies.
+Use your website, social media platforms and email newsletters to showcase the stories of your company’s philanthropy.
+Additionally, you can tell your stories through customer testimonials and case studies.
 Use photos and videos to complement each narrative as much as possible.

-Many green initiatives call for an upfront investment that can save a lot of money over time.
-For example, you can install energy-efficient LED light bulbs, which can last approximately 20 years, and slash utility bills with little upfront cost.
+Going green can save your company money and show your customers that you care about the environment.
+Many green marketing initiatives call for an upfront investment that offers cost savings over time.
+You can install energy-efficient LED light bulbs, for example, which last approximately 20 years, and slash utility bills with little upfront cost.
 Likewise, adding solar panels to the roof of a warehouse can generate electricity and allow you to buy a lot less energy from the local utility company.

 TipBottom line

-Businesses can take advantage of climate-friendly tax credits.
-Tax credits include those for reduced emissions, energy efficiency, solar energy and more.
+Businesses can take advantage of climate-friendly tax credits, such as those for reduced emissions, energy efficiency, solar energy and more.
 Reducing your company’s carbon footprint benefits everyone.

-Although your reasons may be wholly altruistic, you can still set giving goals.
-For instance, if you have a family member who has a particular medical condition, you may want to target charities helping those with the disease.
+Set meaningful giving goals for your business.
+If you have a family member who has a particular medical condition, for instance, you may want to target charities that help people with the disease.

 You could also tie your charitable contributions to your products or services.
-For instance, if your market is parents with young children, you could choose charities such as children’s hospitals or educational initiatives.
+If your market is parents with young children, for example, you could choose charities such as children’s hospitals or educational initiatives.
 A good example is Savings.com’s savingsCARES initiative, which directs a portion of the savings shoppers receive by using the site’s coupons to support a range of important causes worldwide.

 As an alternative to monetary donations, you could partner with charities to provide a service.
-For instance, a laundromat or dry cleaning business could volunteer to clean clothing for people who are experiencing homelessness.
+A laundromat or dry cleaning business, for instance, could volunteer to clean clothing for people who are experiencing homelessness.
+“Rather than making a single donation or promoting a seasonal campaign, the best charitable partnerships are long term in nature,” said Gardi Wilks, founder of the Wilks Group.
+“They should incorporate financial support and employee involvement if possible and include awareness campaigns that focus on impact.”

 Other kinds of giving can also be regarded as charitable investments.
-For example, technology companies often support organizations that seek to provide more children with the opportunity to learn about computers.
-This is a charitable action that brings them a lot of good press, but it’s also good for the industry over the long term.
+Technology companies, for example, often support organizations that seek to provide more children with the opportunity to learn about computers.
+That is a charitable action that brings them a lot of good press, but it’s also good for the industry over the long term.

 Tech businesses need a base of customers who care about using technology and feel good about it, and they need access to employees with the right skills to produce value for their organizations.
-By putting money into helping kids develop these interests, they’re encouraging them to grow into the sort of people who will be good students, employees and customers.
+By putting money into helping kids develop those interests, the companies are encouraging them to grow into the sort of people who will be good students, employees and customers.

 Examples of charitable marketing

-• TOMS has had philanthropy on its mind since the company started selling shoes.
-Over the years, the globally recognized brand still gives one-third of its profits to a range of grassroots organizations.
+• Toms has had philanthropy on its mind since the company started selling shoes.
+The globally recognized brand still gives one-third of its profits to a range of grassroots organizations.

-• The eyewear brand Warby Parker utilizes charitable marketing to offer free eyeglasses and exams to students in need while also training adults to administer essential eye exams and sell glasses affordably.
+• The eyewear brand Warby Parker uses charitable marketing to offer free eyeglasses and exams to students in need while also training adults to administer essential eye exams and sell glasses affordably.

-• Swedish furniture store IKEA currently uses wood that is 99.9 percent Forest Stewardship Council-certified or recycled, and 100 percent of its cotton comes from Better Cotton farms.
-Over 935,000 solar panels power its stores, and employees have received bikes to encourage them to lower their carbon footprint.
-In this case, IKEA’s charity marketing benefits its sustainability and its customers, and engages its employees.
+• Swedish furniture store Ikea currently uses wood that is 99.9 percent Forest Stewardship Council–certified or recycled, and 100 percent of its cotton comes from Better Cotton farms.
+Over 750,000 solar panels power its stores, and employees have received bikes to encourage them to lower their carbon footprint.
+Ikea’s charity marketing benefits its sustainability and its customers, and engages its employees.

 • Bombas, best known for its socks, donates an item for every purchase (one for one).
 Bombas partners with over 3,500 giving partners nationwide, including shelters, street outreaches, rehabilitation centers, schools and medical services.
 The company has donated over 100 million items, including the top three requested items in homeless shelters: T-shirts, socks and underwear.